Certain Pasta From Italy: Post-Preliminary Analysis of the Antidumping Duty Administrative Review (December 31, 2025) (A-475-818).

 1. Introduction

-On September 4, 2025, Commerce issued its preliminary findings in the antidumping administrative review concerning “Certain pasta from Italy,” related to imports that occurred between July 1, 2023, and June 30, 2024 (the “POR”) by a number of pasta manufacturers.
-Commerce imposed a 91.74% tariff on 13 Italian pasta producers.
-[1]
+On September 4, 2025, Commerce issued its preliminary findings in the antidumping administrative review concerning “Certain pasta from Italy,” related to imports occurred between July 1, 2023, and June 30, 2024 (the “POR”) by a number of pasta manufacturers.
+Commerce imposed 91.74% tariff on 13 Italian pasta producers.[1]

 The administrative review was initiated on August 14, 2024 and triggered on timely requests by a number of interested parties as per section 751(a)(1)(B) of the Tariff Act of 1930.[2]
-The interested parties initially covered in the administrative review were the following 18 parties: Agritalia S.r.l; Aldino S.r.l.; Andriani S.p.A.; Antiche Tradizioni di Gragnano S.r.l.; Barilla G. e R. Fratelli S.p.A.; George DeLallo Company Inc.; Gruppo Milo S.p.A.; La Molisana S.p.A.; Pastificio Artigiano Cocco S.r.l.; Pastificio Chiavenna S.r.l.; Pastificio di Martino Gaetano e Flli S.p.A. and Pastificio dei Campi S.p.A.; Pastificio Liguori S.p.A., PAM S.p.A., PAM S.r.l., Liquori Pastificio dal 1820 S.p.A., Pastificio della Forma S.r.l; Pastificio Lucio Garofalo S.p.A.; Pastificio Mediterranea S.r.l.; Pastificio Rigo S.p.A.; Pastificio Sgambaro S.p.A.; Pastificio Tamma S.r.l.; Rummo S.p.A., Pasta Castiglioni S.r.l., Molino e Pastificio (Rummo), Rummo Lenta Lavorazione S.p.A.[3]
+The interested parties initially covered in the administrative review were the following 18 parties: Agritalia S.r.l; Aldino S.r.l.; Andriani S.p.A.; Antiche Tradizioni di Gragnano S.r.l.; Barilla G. e R. Fratelli S.p.A.; George DeLallo Company Inc.; Gruppo Milo S.p.A.; La Molisana S.p.A.; Pastificio Artigiano Cocco S.r.l.; Pastificio Chiavenna S.r.l.; Pastificio di Martino Gaetano e Flli S.p.A. and Pastificio dei Campi S.p.A.; Pastificio Liguori S.p.A., PAM S.p.A., PAM S.r.l., Liguori Pastificio dal 1820 S.p.A., Pastificio della Forma S.r.l; Pastificio Lucio Garofalo S.p.A.; Pastificio Mediterranea S.r.l.; Pastificio Rigo S.p.A.; Pastificio Sgambaro S.p.A.; Pastificio Tamma S.r.l.; Rummo S.p.A., Pasta Castiglioni S.r.l., Molino e Pastificio (Rummo), Rummo Lenta Lavorazione S.p.A.[3]

 On September 4, 2025, Commerce issued its preliminary determination covering 13 producers/exporters subject to antidumping duties, including the two mandatory respondents, La Molisana and Pastificio Lucio Garofalo.
 [4]

-As discussed in our November 2025 brief comment,[5] Commerce's September 4, 2025 preliminary determination relied on the application of total adverse facts available (AFA) as per section 776(a) and (b) of the Tariff Act of 1930, because respondents remained uncooperative or provided deficient documentation.
+As discussed in our November 2025 brief comment,[5] Commerce's September 4, 2025 preliminary determination relied on the application of total adverse facts available (“AFA”) as per section 776(a) and (b) of the Tariff Act of 1930, because respondents remained uncooperative or provided deficient documentation.
 Commerce cited issues related to documentation quality, untranslated terms, and the use of undefined acronyms in questionnaire responses (the Garofalo and La Molisana memo).[6]

 2. Preliminary Deficiencies and Respondents’ November Arguments